 This type of testing is a very important part of the agile test as it helps uncover hidden risks from the software which could not have been detected by simple testing methods.

 Session-based testing is built on the principles of exploratory testing.
-However, unlike exploratory testing which is conducted spontaneously without any planning, there is some structure in session based testing.
+However, unlike exploratory testing which is conducted spontaneously without any planning, there is some structure in session-based testing.

 This structure is provided by conducting tests during uninterrupted sessions where testers are required to report the tests that took place during the process.

-Session-based testing methodology also helps in finding hidden bugs and defects in the software.
+The session-based testing methodology also helps in finding hidden bugs and defects in the software.

 Agile Testing Life-cycle

 There are 5 phases in the Agile Testing Life-cycle:

 The first phase is creating Agile Test Plans.
 In this phase, all the stakeholders: developers, testers, customers and users, come together and plan testing schedules.

 The goals and targets of the day are set at the start of each day.
 It helps testers realize the status of the testing.